 Auditions can sound daunting, but don't worry!
 We've got you covered.
-Our musical director, Jacob Miller, has put together this handy audition outline so you'll know what you're getting into.
+Our musical director, Sofía Campoamor, has put together this handy audition outline so you'll know what you're getting into.
 No surprises here!

-We will use a variety of vocal warm-ups (and downs) to see your range.
-This will help us determine where your voice would best fit into our group-- also, feel free to think of this time as a personal warm-up for the rest of your audition!
+We will use a variety of vocal warm-ups (and downs) to explore your range.
+This will help us determine where your voice would best fit into our group.
+You can also think of this time as a personal warm-up for the rest of your audition!